So by now most of you will have already read a tonne of travel hacks on how to bag cheap flights, and compare deals online.

 Europe is rammed with thousands of Hostels to choose from, from art hostels, party hostels and so on.

-My advice when booking a hostel is to go firstly by rating and then price, although many budget hostels have great ratings.
+My advice when booking a hostel is to go firstly by rating and then price, trust me.

-The ratings really depend on how picky you are but if you plan to spend 80% out exploring, then a locker, clean bed and shower will do just about everyone fine.
-I usually draw the line at a 7.9 out of 10 score when booking.
+The ratings really depend on how picky you are but if you plan to spend 80% of your time out exploring, then a locker, clean bed and shower will do just about everyone fine.

 Many hostels will also be conveniently located nearby major trains and bus stations, so if you do want to save on added transport fees do your research and check out the distances from city centres and main attractions, your hostel may only be a 500 meter walk away and won’t require spending a fortune in transport costs.
 Sweet!